emmajanedrews/base-template/_posts/2017-10-11-2017-canadian-real-estate-market-update.md

 If you are thinking of selling your home, it may be time to do it now while competition is low and buyers are motivated.

-You can get started with this home value calculator on my site, which takes into account recent home sales:&nbsp;
+You can get started with this home value calculator on my site, which takes into account recent home sales:

 [Enter your street address here to find out what your home is worth](http://www.valleerealestate.ca/your-homes-value)